Closing your limited company, what are your options - Crunch - Image of a closed sign

 We provide simple online accounting for contractors, freelancers, sole traders, limited companies, and small businesses.

-With over 11,000 clients, we offer a range of fixed-fee packages and bespoke solutions so you can design a service to suit you.
+With over 40,000 users, we offer a range of fixed-fee packages and bespoke solutions so you can design a service to suit you.
 We help with accounting, tax reporting, Self Assessments, payroll, expenses, bookkeeping, and much more.

 We’re not just another software provider - we offer unlimited support and advice through our client management team and expert chartered accountants.
-Give us a call today on 01273 257165 or find out more.
+You can schedule a free consultation with our advisors here.

 Speak to an accounting expert